simonscmap/Data_Submission_FileStruc_Doc/README.md

 <figure>
   <img id="fig_var_short_name_cat" src="./pics/var_short_name_cat.png" alt="Variable short name in catalog">
   <figcaption>Figure 7.
 A sample dataset shown in the Simons CMAP catalog.
-The "var_shot_name" is highlighted in the red rectangle.</figcaption>
+The "var_short_name" is highlighted in the red rectangle.</figcaption>
 </figure>

 <figure>
   <img id="fig_var_short_name_viz" src="./pics/viz_short_name.png" alt="Variable short name in a figure">
   <figcaption>Figure 8.
 A sample figure generated in the Simons CMAP catalog.
-The "var_shot_name" appears at the figure's title and is highlighted in the red rectangle.</figcaption>
+The "var_short_name" appears as the figure title and is highlighted in the red rectangle.</figcaption>
 </figure>

 <br/><br/>